satang1/satang1.github.io/_projects/02-spam_ham.md

 	Output: accuracy:  0.7447091707706642 ; recall:  0.0

-After creating out zero_predictor, we can briefly discuss our observations and why we observe what we see in 6a and 6b:
+After creating out zero_predictor, I briefly discussed my observations and why I observed what I saw in 6a and 6b:
 <ul>
-<li> False positives (FP) are the number of emails that are labeled/classifed/predicted to be spam (i.e. 1 or positive) when they are actually ham (i.e. 0 or negative), and since our zero_predictor is only going to predict 0, we will have no false positives because it will never classify or predict 1. </li>
+<li> False positives (FP) are the number of emails that are labeled/classifed/predicted to be spam (i.e. 1 or positive) when they are actually ham (i.e. 0 or negative), and since our zero_predictor is only going to predict 0, I will have no false positives because it will never classify or predict 1. </li>

 <li> False negatives (FN) are the number of emails that are labled/predicted to be ham (i.e. 0 or negative) when in reality the email is a spam (i.e 1 or positive).
-And thus, from the number calculated in 6a, we see that there are 1918 emails which are incorrectly labeled as ham when they are really spam emails. </li>
+And thus, from the number calculated in 6a, I see that there are 1918 emails which are incorrectly labeled as ham when they are really spam emails. </li>

-<li> Accuracy is the proportion of correctly classified emails for both spam and ham (i.e. spam is correctly classified as spam (TP) and ham is correctly classified as ham (TN)), and thus we want the proportion of all the true positives and true negatives over all the emails classified (i.e. (TP + TN)/ (TP + TN + FP + FN)).
-From our calculation in 6b, we see that we acheive an accuracy rate of about 74% if we use a zero only classifier. </li>
+<li> Accuracy is the proportion of correctly classified emails for both spam and ham (i.e. spam is correctly classified as spam (TP) and ham is correctly classified as ham (TN)), and thus I want the proportion of all the true positives and true negatives over all the emails classified (i.e. (TP + TN)/ (TP + TN + FP + FN)).
+From our calculation in 6b, I see that I acheive an accuracy rate of about 74% if I use a zero only classifier. </li>

 <li> Recall (or the sensitivity) measures how good our zero-predictor classifier is at predicting a spam email (positive rate).
 It is the proportion of correctly classified positive emails (correct spams) over all the emails classified as spam (i.e. positive).
-But since our zero-predictor will never predict a 1 (or positive), we don't have any true positives and thus our recall percentage is 0. </li>
+But since our zero-predictor will never predict a 1 (or positive), I don't have any true positives and thus our recall percentage is 0. </li>
 </ul>

 Therefore, in comparision to a standard zero_predictor classifier, which only recieves about a 74% accuracy, our logisitic regression classifier recieves a 90% accuracy.

-This project was only a mini-introduction to how logistic regression works.
-There also other methods/techniques to go about improving/classifying this spam/ham classification case study.

-**Summary of Feature/Model Selection Process:**
+**Summary of Feature/Model Selection Process:** *(i.e. What I learned)*

 1. How did I find better features for my model?
 2. What did I try that worked/didn't work?